A teacher died trying to save students from a school shooter who killed a girl just before her Sweet 16

 "She was the girl I loved to see and loved to hear from.
 No matter how I felt, I could always talk to her, and it was alright.
 That was my baby."

-But in his greatest time of need, Alexandria couldn't comfort her father.
+But in his greatest time of need, Alexandria can't comfort her father.

 He's left agonizing over why someone took his daughter's life.

-Note: Correction: A photo caption in this story previously misspelled Alexandria Bell's first name.